Yakeen (2005 film)

-Yakeen (Translation: Trust) is a 2005 Indian Hindi language romantic mystery thriller film directed by Girish Dhamija, starring Arjun Rampal, Priyanka Chopra in the lead roles while Kim Sharma, Sudhanshu Pandey and Saurabh Shukla are featured in supporting roles.
+Yakeen (Translation: Trust) is a 2005 Indian Hindi-language romantic mystery thriller film co-written and directed by Girish Dhamija, starring Arjun Rampal, and Priyanka Chopra while Kim Sharma, Sudhanshu Pandey, and Saurabh Shukla play supporting roles.
 The film's screenplay was written by Vikram Bhatt.
-The film's plot is loosely inspired by the 1991 Hollywood film Shattered.
-The film's premise centres on a man who recovers from an accident with amnesia, and as he starts to piece together his former life he feels that something is wrong.
+The film's plot is loosely inspired by the 1991 American film Shattered.
+The film's premise centres around a man who recovers from an accident with amnesia, and as he starts to piece together his former life, he feels that something is wrong.

 Plot

-The film begins with the recovery of Simar (Priyanka Chopra) and her husband Nikhil (Arjun Rampal) from a car accident.
-Simar comes out unscathed while Nikhil suffers most of the physical damage along with psychogenic amnesia.
-Simar is determined he will heal and resume his life, and brings in the best surgeons to reconstruct his damaged leg and face, and helps him with his physical therapy.
+The film begins with the recovery of Simar and her husband Nikhil from a car accident.
+Simar comes out unscathed, while Nikhil suffers most of the physical damage along with psychogenic amnesia.
+Simar is confident he will heal and resume his life.
+She brings in the best surgeons to reconstruct his damaged leg and face and helps him with his physiotherapy.

-Although Nikhil is at first cautious, Simar's love and dedication wins him over.
-After six months of therapy, he is released from the hospital and the couple return home.
+Although Nikhil is at first cautious, Simar's love and dedication win him over.
+After six months of therapy, he is discharged from the hospital, and the couple returns home.
 However, when Nikhil meets up with his old friends and goes through his personal files, he finds evidence that all was not well in his previous life.
-Now uncertain of his wife's true motives, he starts retracing his steps from the night of the accident, meeting with his friend Tanya (Kim Sharma) who tells him that on the night of the accident, he had planned to divorce Simar for infidelity.
+Now uncertain of his wife's true intentions, he starts retracing his steps from the night of the accident, meeting with his friend Tanya, who tells him that on the night of the accident, he had planned to divorce Simar for infidelity on her part.

-Nikhil hires a private investigator named Chamanlal who discovers that the accusation is true: Simar had been having an affair with a man named "Kabir."
+Nikhil hires a private investigator named Chamanlal, who discovers that the accusation is true: Simar had been having an affair with a man named "Kabir."
 Nikhil secretly overhears Simar talking on the phone with Kabir, in which she insists their relationship is over because she has fallen back in love with Nikhil.
 She agrees to meet Kabir one last time.
 Nikhil follows Simar to a secluded house, where he witnesses an argument between Simar and Kabir.
 After a chase through the woods, it is revealed that Simar staged the entire thing: Kabir was never on the phone nor in the house because he has been dead the entire time.
 Simar confesses that on the night of the accident, Nikhil had found Simar and Kabir together, and in his rage, he killed Kabir.
 Simar wanted to protect Nikhil from the guilt and believed his amnesia had been a chance to start their relationship anew.
 Nikhil believes this and reconciles with Simar.